 1. Compare and save on telecom bills

 Bell, Rogers and Telus might be the biggest phone companies out there but they are by no means the only ones.
 At Planhub we compare 12 different providers(with more being added everyday) and all their various options and promotions to always keep track of the best deals on cell phone plans currently in the market.
 A simple search could help you save as much as 10% on your existing bill.
 So why not search and save?

 While a lot of us stay home and work from home, we might no longer need large amounts of data allowance on our mobile phone plans.
 A good wifi connection might suffice.
 Of course, individual needs and circumstances are different and you will need to think carefully about what you need but perhaps you could consider:

-3. In fact, why not park your number for a few months?
+3. Park your number for a few months

 If none of the options above quite take your fancy and you’ve had your phone for a while, consider if you can pay off your device balance and switch to a BYOD plan.
 Most providers offer much cheaper rates on BYOD plans than on plans which combine devices.
 So, if your device is almost paid off, consider switching over to a BYOD plan.
 In fact, if you’ve paid off your device, you should already be paying BYOD rates, but not all providers are good about switching their customers seamlessly.
 So be sure to check and insist on moving over to a BYOD plan if there is no longer a reason for you to be paying a tab on your phone.